Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 1 DENVER

 Welcome to Denver, the “Mile High City,” capital of Colorado and gateway to the Rocky Mountains.
+Your Tour Director is on hand late this afternoon to answer any questions.

 Day 3 KEYSTONE–CRAZY HORSE–MOUNT RUSHMORE–DEADWOOD